chuangcaleb/wtsa/_poosts/The Greatest Showman Series/Tightrope – Analysis.md

 ---
 aliases: Tightrope
 category: The Greatest Showman Series
-custom_css: showman
+cssclass: showman
 date: 2020-03-14
 ---

 # Tightrope – Analysis

 What’s harder than walking on a tightrope?
 Two people dancing on a tightrope.
 With two people, it will never be an independant solo act.
 If one falls, so will the other.
 If one shines, so will the other.

 <!--more-->